kubernetes/enhancements/keps/sig-node/3545-improved-multi-numa-alignment/README.md

 | node3      | 12    | 12    | 11    | 10    |

-If resources cannot be fitted into one NUMA node the new policy option will prefer hints with bitmasks that have lower average distance between NUMA nodes.
-Such bitmasks:
+If resources cannot fit onto one NUMA node, the new policy option will prefer hints with bitmasks that have lower average distance between NUMA nodes.
+Such bitmasks include:

 * 1100 -> (10 + 11 + 11 + 10) /4 = 10.5
 * 1010 -> (10 + 12 + 10 + 12) /4 = 11